commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/authorization/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/authorization/index.ts)_

-## `cl-triggers authorization:capture ID`
+### `cl-triggers authorization:capture ID`

-Send this attribute if you want to create a capture for this authorization.
+Send this attribute if you want to create a capture for this authorization..

 ```
 USAGE